 Wirecast One is designed so that you can configure most of your options directly in your Wirecast One document or the Shot Editor.
-The Preferences window enables you to set up Wirecast One, set Screen Capture options, manage your licenses, update your software, and set advanced video options.
+The Preferences window enables you to set up Wirecast One, manage your licenses, update your software, and set advanced video options.

 - Accessing Preferences

 - General

+- Shot Display

-- Performance
+- Licenses

-- LicensesSoftware Update
+- Software Update

 - Hot Keys

 - Controllers

 - Advanced